Mend57/todo-elixir/README.md

 # todo-elixir
-A ToDo List in the Terminal written in Elixir.
+A ToDo List for the Terminal written in Elixir.